rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/32_device-management/321_onboarding-a-device.md

          </tr>
          <tr>
             <td> ROS Catkin Workspace </td>
             <td> Enter the absolute path of your catkin workspace.
 If you are using a custom rapyuta.io image on the device, your catkin workspace will be <i>/home/rapyuta/catkin_ws</i>  where *catkin_ws* is the name of the catkin workspace.
-Otherwise, you will have a different absolute path for your catkin workspace. {{%notice note%}}The **ROS Catkin Workspace** value can be empty, and you can provide this value on the device's **Details** page.
+Otherwise, you will have a different absolute path for your catkin workspace. {{%notice note%}}The <b>ROS Catkin Workspace</b> value can be empty, and you can provide this value on the device's <b>Details</b> page.
       {{%/notice%}}</td>
          </tr>
          <tr>